 Public programs include individual artist talks, panels, short film screenings, and exhibition walkthroughs.
 Programs are organized to coincide with museum-curated exhibitions on view at Art + Practice.

 Zeinabu irene Davis and Barbara McCullough share the multi-dimensions of experiences of women filmmakers identified as part of the LA Rebellion.
 They worked in experimental, narrative and documentary genres and subverted those genres to tell stories of African American life.
 Strong themes of female identity are present in their individual works underscoring a distinct relationship to the Black female experience.
 As storytellers, both additionally documented the contribution of those who were unknown - fellow artists and media makers whose contributions to the cultural fabric of Los Angeles and African American culture were under recognized except for the works done by McCullough and Davis.
 Their conversation will reflect their evolution from film school-the LA Rebellion, academia and the professional world.
+This conversation will be moderated by Desha Dauchan.

 This program is organized on the occasion of Time is Running Out of Time: Experimental Film and Video from the L.A.
 Rebellion and Today, which is on view at Art + Practice through September 14, 2019 and is presented in conjunction with Soul of a Nation: Art in the Age of Black Power 1963-1983, on view at The Broad through September 1, 2019.